LiruJ/LegoBattlesMapTool/README.md

 ## Planned Features
 * Map names.
 It is currently not decided how this will be done, as it requires the localisation files of the game to be edited.
 * The other two tilesets.
-* Minimap generation.
-This is a big one, but requires generation of NDS graphical files.
 * Integrated ROM patching.
 Ideally this would circumvent any map size mismatch issues, as well as remove a step in the workflow.
 ## Credits
 * CUE as always for the LZX compression tools.